Academic Policies and Procedures

 * Joint Oral Communication/Composition (J) courses satisfy both the C and O requirements simultaneously.

-Graduation requirements for the undergraduate schools on the Binghamton campus are listed in the individual school sections of the Bulletin.
-In general, matriculated students follow the requirements for graduation listed in the Bulletin current at the time they are admitted.
-However, students who interrupt enrollment for three or more consecutive semesters (not counting summer or winter terms) are governed by the Bulletin in effect when they are readmitted.
+Graduation requirements for the undergraduate schools on the Binghamton campus are listed in the individual school sections of both the Catalog and Bulletin.
+In general, matriculated students follow the requirements for graduation listed in the Catalog/Bulletin current at the time they are admitted.
+However, students who interrupt enrollment for three or more consecutive semesters (not counting summer sessions) are governed by the Catalog/Bulletin in effect when they are readmitted.
 Exceptions are made for students eligible to continue at Binghamton who are forced to leave because of involuntary recall to military service.

-With the departmental adviser’s consent and approval from their college or school’s academic advising office, students may elect a later Bulletin under which to fulfill the degree requirements; they may not elect an earlier Bulletin, nor use a combination of requirements from different Bulletins.
+With the departmental adviser's consent and approval from their college or school's academic advising office, students may elect a later Catalog/Bulletin under which to fulfill the degree requirements; they may not elect an earlier Catalog/Bulletin, nor use a combination of requirements from different Catalogs/Bulletins.

-No Bulletin more than 10 years old may be used under any circumstances.
-Should a student maintain continuous enrollment under a Bulletin older than 10 years, the Bulletin under which degree requirements are to be completed is determined by the advising office of the college or school in which he or she is enrolled, in consultation with the student’s departmental adviser.
+No Catalog/Bulletin more than 10 years old may be used under any circumstances.
+Should a student maintain continuous enrollment under a Catalog/Bulletin older than 10 years, the Catalog/Bulletin under which degree requirements are to be completed is determined by the advising office of the college or school in which he or she is enrolled, in consultation with the student's departmental adviser.

-Previously non-matriculated students who then matriculate are governed by the requirements of the Bulletin in effect at the time of their matriculation.
+Previously non-matriculated students who then matriculate are governed by the requirements of the Catalog/Bulletin in effect at the time of their matriculation.

-When courses required in older Bulletins are no longer offered, or in other special cases, course substitutions may be made with the approval of appropriate department chairs, departmental advisers or deans.
+When courses required in older Catalogs/Bulletins are no longer offered, or in other special cases, course substitutions may be made with the approval of appropriate department chairs, departmental advisers or deans.

-The term “full-time student” is applied to a person carrying 12 or more credits, excluding audited courses.
-Full-time students attending Harpur College of Arts and Sciences, Decker School of Nursing, or School of Management normally enroll in four courses each semester.
-Thomas J. Watson School of Engineering and Applied Science students and students in the College of Community and Public Affairs are considered full time if they register for 12 or more credits each semester.
-All courses, except where indicated in the Bulletin, carry four credits.
+The term "full-time student" is applied to a person carrying 12 or more credits, excluding audited courses.
+Full-time students attending Harpur College of Arts and Sciences, Decker School of Nursing, School of Education and Human Development or School of Management normally enroll in four courses each semester.
+Thomas J. Watson School of Engineering and Applied Science students are considered full time if they register for 12 or more credits each semester.
+All courses, except where indicated in the Catalog and Bulletin, carry four credits.
 Outside reading and study are required to complete classroom assignments.
 Students are also expected to meet several times each semester with the instructor to obtain supervision and periodic evaluation of work done outside of regularly scheduled classes.

 There is no rigid pattern of class meetings.
 In such courses as beginning languages and sciences, a course may have classes and laboratory sessions five or six hours a week.
 Other courses may meet three or four hours a week.
 Four-credit courses that meet less than four hours per week require one or two hours per week of independent or tutorial work under the guidance of the faculty, or other additional course-related activities.
 As noted above, however, time spent in the classroom is only a part of the student's workload.
 In general a "course" represents the pursuit of a skill or a body of knowledge that engages approximately 25 percent of the formal academic effort of a full-time student during the semester.

-Undergraduate students are allowed to register for no more than 18 credit hours, unless they have filed an academic petition form for an overload.
+Undergraduate students are allowed to register for no more than 18 credit hours (not including physical education courses), unless they have filed an academic petition form for an overload.
 Petitions to register for an overload are considered on an individual basis when submitted to the appropriate academic advising office.

-Transferred credits are adjusted when the credit system at the other institution is different; e.g. credits taken under a quarter system rather than a semester system are transferred to Binghamton at two-thirds of their quarter-credit value.
-In general, credits may be transferred only if they were earned for courses that are essentially theoretical rather than practical in nature (e.g., not practice teaching or typing courses), and if the student received a grade of C– or better, or the equivalent (C or better for students in the School of Management).
+Adjustments are made in the transferred credits when the credit system at the other institution is different; e.g. credits taken under a quarter system, rather than a semester system, are transferred to Binghamton at two-thirds of their quarter-credit value.
+In general, credits may be transferred only if they were earned for courses that are essentially theoretical rather than practical in nature (e.g. not practice teaching or typing courses), and if the student received a grade of C- or better, or the equivalent (C or better for students in School of Management).

-All undergraduate students at the University are encouraged to print off a Progress Toward Degree report through the online Degree Audit Reporting System (DARS).
-This report is available on the BU Brain at: http://bubrain.binghamton.edu The report shows students what program requirements have been completed and what requirements must still be met before a degree can be conferred.
-If students have questions regarding the Progress Toward Degree report, they should consult with a professional adviser in their college or school, or with their departmental adviser for their major.
+All undergraduate students at the University receive a Progress Toward Degree report from the Degree Audit Reporting System (DARS).
+This report is sent to students in the middle of each semester (prior to registration for the next semester) by the Registrar's Office.
+The report shows students what program requirements have been completed and what requirements are remaining for their degrees.
+If students have questions regarding the Progress Toward Degree report, they should consult with a professional adviser in their college or school or with their major departmental adviser.

 Double Degree Program

-A student may earn separate baccalaureate degrees in very different fields by completing a significant amount of work (typically 30 credits) beyond that required for one degree and satisfying requirements for both degree programs.
-Only two degrees may be earned simultaneously.
-Students who successfully complete one or two degrees may pursue an additional baccalaureate degree in another very different field of study by completing additional academic work (again, typically 30 credits).
-This requires a new application to the desired school.
-To learn more about requirements and application procedures, students should contact the academic advising office of the college or school in which they are enrolled.
+A student may earn two degrees in very different fields by completing a significant amount of work (typically 30 credits) beyond that required for one degree and satisfying requirements for both programs.
+Harpur College offers combined programs of study with Decker School of Nursing, School of Education and Human Development, School of Management and certain programs in Watson School.
+To learn more about requirements and application procedures, contact the academic advising office of the college or school in which you are enrolled.

-The Schedule of Classes, available online at http://bubrain.binghamton.edu is the official list of courses offered for each semester.
-This schedule includes course meeting days and times, instructors, number of credits, General Education indicators, course descriptions, etc.
+The Schedule of Classes, available online at busi.binghamton.edu and in print, is the final list of courses for each semester.
+This schedule includes course meeting days and times, number of credits, General Education indicators and special notes.
+The Course Guide, available each semester online at busi.binghamton.edu, contains course descriptions and prerequisite/corequisite listings.

 Course Numbering and Prerequisites